VoodooTeam/APPS-ad-tools-iOS/README.md

 For any questions regarding the integration, slack **@Loic Saillant, Sarra Srairi or Gautier Gédoux**

+## How to use the demo app

+* Ad the [ad-review file](https://www.notion.so/voodoo/Ads-in-BeReal-f56d438a6b6f4d2a8dd36e941a473fad?pvs=4#3aab2b062611417f920eff85e9c1e44f) at the root of the project and run `ruby AppLovinQualityServiceSetup-ios.rb` in your terminal
+* Run `pod repo update` then `pod install` in your terminal
+* ad any developper team in the build setting
+* run the app

 ## installation

 * copy/paste the Podfile or the element in it at the root of your app folder and change the Target name inside it by your app name